maldoinc/wireup/docs/pages/interfaces.md

     Type checkers cannot verify that the decorated class implements the protocol or ABC specified in `as_type`.
 This is a Python type system limitation.
 Ensure your implementation is correct or use explicit inheritance.

+!!! tip "Factories Control Registration Type"

+    With factories, you control the type the dependency is registered as by specifying the return type annotation.
+This makes `as_type` largely unnecessary for factories and allows type checkers to verify the return type.

+    ```python
+    from wireup import injectable

+    @injectable
+    def make_cache() -> Cache:
+        return InMemoryCache()
+    ```

+    This is equivalent to:

+    ```python
+    @injectable(as_type=Cache)
+    class InMemoryCache: ...
+    ```

+    The `as_type` parameter is still useful when you want the function or class to retain its original type for other purposes (e.g., testing, direct usage) while registering it under a different type in the container.

 ## Multiple Implementations

 When you have multiple implementations of the same type, use **qualifiers** to distinguish between them.